- About Us

 Exploration & Production

 Louisiana is one of the top natural gas-producing States in the country.
 Including output from the Louisiana Outer Continental Shelf (OCS), Louisiana ranks second in the Nation in natural gas production.
-Excluding OCS production, Louisiana ranks third.
-About three-fifths of the State’s natural gas production typically takes place in the OCS, although substantial production takes place in the northern and southern parts of the State, as well as offshore in State waters.
+Excluding OCS production, Louisiana ranks fourth.
 (Source: EIA)

 Louisiana E&P Facts

-- Louisiana produces an estimated 3,040,523 million cubic feet of natural gas annually, which is 10.7% of total U.S. natural gas production.
+- Louisiana produces an estimated 2,366,943 million cubic feet of natural gas annually.
 (Source: EIA)

 Louisiana Refinery Facts